Goals

 Should I cut first or recomp first

 That depends on body fat level, training age, and how strongly you want scale loss right now.
-Many people do well with a recomposition phase before deciding on a harder cut or surplus.
+If you want a visible change fast, cut first.
+If you want to keep performance while slowly improving shape, recomp first is usually the better move.

 Why is the scale not changing much

 Because fat loss and lean mass gain can offset each other on the scale.
-Use waist, photos, and training performance to judge the phase.
+Use waist, photos, training performance, and weekly averages to judge the phase.

 Related